zwrose/deke-list/README.md

 Work list (in no particular order):
 + email account verification
 + insightly custom field to note which accounts have linked
-+ handling 'multiple returns on email lookup' corner case
++ handling 'not in insightly' corner case
 + All the front end work
-+ Looking up user if email fails
 + Auto email if there are api call errors
++ custom 404 etc. handlers

 Completed
 + basic user model
 + insightly email lookup
 + user editing of info
++ Looking up user by last name if email fails